 Several alternatives exist for the management of fasciotomy wounds after the compartment syndrome has resolved: skin grafting, delayed primary closure, secondary closure, healing by secondary intention and the use of skin flaps.
-Skin grafting is usually performed between 7 and 21 days and has been suggested to reduce wound complications when compared to other methods (Figure 19.8).

-In addition to fasciotomy, methods directed towards reducing the degree of initial tissue injury causing LCS have been suggested.
-Free radical scavengers such as mannitol and superoxide dismutase have been shown to be of benefit in LCS caused by ischaemia-reperfusion injury in animals.
-Some benefit has been shown using these agents in humans although no comparative studies between these treatments and fasciotomy have been performed.
-Lysineacetyl-salicylate, a thromboxane A2 inhibitor has shown some benefit in animals but has not been studied in humans.
-At present there is not enough evidence to justify the routine use of these compounds in clinical practice.
+Skin grafting is usually performed between 7 and 21 days and has been suggested to reduce wound complications when compared to other methods (Figure 19.8).26 initial tissue injury causing LCS have been suggested.
+Free radical scavengers such as mannitol and superoxide dismutase have been shown to be of benefit in LCS caused by ischaemia-reperfusion injury in animals.^{27,28} Some benefit has been shown using these agents in humans29 although no comparative studies between these treatments and fasciotomy have been performed.
+Lysineacetyl-salicylate, a thromboxane A2 inhibitor has shown some benefit in animals but has not been studied in humans.30 At present there is not enough evidence to justify the routine use of these compounds in clinical practice.
 Hyperbaric oxygen therapy has been suggested to be of use in improving the outcome of fasciotomy.31